dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

   ...
 ```

-so you must add the the class `content-container` as HostBinding to each 'route-component'.
+due to this you must add the class `content-container` as HostBinding to each 'route-component'.

 ### Layout of a route or view component